-This summer I will be joining the faculty at Michigan State University as an assistant professor in the College of Communication Arts and Sciences at Michigan State University.
+I conduct my research as an assistant professor in the College of Communication Arts and Sciences at Michigan State University.
 My Ph.D. is from Columbia University in New York, and my B.S. is from the University of California at Los Angeles.
 Recently, I was a postdoctoral research scientist at Freie Universität Berlin, and I also taught courses at the Berlin School of Mind and Brain.